fooltowise/NeroNotes/Nero's Notes/Why does branding work.md

 # Why does branding work

-Why does branding work?
-Charlie Munger’s framework of models from social psychology and a few models from microeconomics provide the answer.
+Why does branding work? [[Charlie Munger]]’s framework of models from social psychology and a few models from microeconomics provide the answer.

 The models from psychology are:
 1. Liking: We love the brand ambassadors and want to buy what they want us to buy.